rafrombrc/therapish/content/post/object_permanence.md

 Similarly, we don't know all of the details about how it develops.
-It's almost certainly related to the sensory feedback loop of an infant's interaction with their environment, feeding into the growth of neural connections in the developing frontal cortex.
+It's almost certainly related to the sensory feedback loop of an infant's interaction with their environment, feeding into the growth of neural connections in the brain's developing frontal cortex.
 But that leaves many unresolved questions: How long does it take?
 Does it develop in specific stages?
 What might interfere with its development?
 Research continues: the PubMed database lists